K3duggan/terraform-docker-aws-demo/README.md

 # Terraform + Docker + AWS Demo

 Deploys a tiny Node.js “Hello, World!” web app in a Docker container on an EC2 instance inside a VPC using **Terraform**.
-This repo is designed for assessments and learning: clean, reproducible, and minimal.
+This repo is designed for learning and demonstration: clean, reproducible, and minimal.

 ---